How does our debt consolidation process work?

 The best-rated debt consolidation companies can help you avoid that situation.
 They will negotiate with collection agencies and create a repayment plan where you can pay off the amount you owe in easy monthly installments, helping you avoid lawsuits and extra fees.

 If your credit score was below 500 before using debt consolidation services, then you may have difficulty qualifying for a mortgage.
 Federal Housing Administration (FHA) mortgages are common among new buyers and require that you have at least a 500 credit score.
-The main alternatives to FHA loans, conventional private mortgages, have higher requirements: usually 620
+Conventional private mortgages, the main alternative to FHA loans, have higher requirements: usually 620.

-When you initially enroll in a debt consolidation program, your credit score might indeed drop.
-But regaining control of your finances allows you to do the sorts of things that drive your FICO score up, things like paying your bills on time and paying your debts off in full.
-When you do those things, your credit score goes up - and so does your access to home loans
+When you initially enroll in a debt consolidation program, your credit score may drop.
+But regaining control of your finances allows you to do the things that drive your FICO score up.
+You will be able to focus on things like paying your bills on time and repaying your debts in full.
+These financial habits cause your credit score to go up and increases your access to home loans.

 It's simple, really.
-Once your creditors are paid off, they don't have a reason to garnish your wages.
-Even better, the courts will usually take it a step forward and issue a release judgment requiring them to stop!
+Once you pay off your creditors, they don't have a reason to garnish your wages.
+Even better, the courts will usually take it a step further and issue a release judgment requiring them to stop!

 At that point, collectors or creditors who continue to garnish your wages will be in violation of the law, and you can turn the tables on them by taking legal action of your own!
 In our experience, that's not usually necessary, though, as most collectors will stop when ordered.

 Why?
 Without something to put down, it's much more challenging to negotiate with creditors.
 Creditors will always want the best deal they can get, and wage garnishment is a pretty good deal for them.
-But if you can put a chunk of money down on your debt consolidation offer, it will put you in a position to make a better one.
+But if you can put a chunk of money down on your debt consolidation offer, it will put you in a better negotiating position.

 The difference lies in how the relief is set up and its effect on your credit score.
 With debt consolidation, payments are made to your creditors as soon as you start making payments on the plan.
 Over time, that will help improve your credit score.
 With debt settlement, your settlement company will negotiate with your credit card company once you save about half of your credit card balance in a dedicated account.
 Your credit score won't move until sometime after that when the debt is negotiated and paid off.

-Of course, in either case, once the debt has been paid, you need to check your credit reports to make sure it is properly listed as "paid in full."
+Of course, in either case, once you have paid the debt, you need to check your credit reports to make sure it is properly listed as "paid in full."